FairEmail, privacy aware email APK

 App ChangeLog

-- This version was released to improve a number of things:
+• This version was released to add new features:

-- If needed, there is always personal support via [email protected]
+• If needed, there is always personal support available via [email protected]

 Josh A